Eshnunna: Archaeology

 The remains of the ancient city are now preserved in the tell, or archaeological settlement mound, of Tell Asmar, some 50 miles northeast of Baghdad and 15 km in a straight line east of Baqubah.
 It was first located by Henri Pognon in 1892 but he neglected to report the location before he died in 1921.
 It was refound, after antiquities from the site began to appear in dealers shops in Baghdad, and excavated in six seasons between 1930 and 1936 by an Oriental Institute of the University of Chicago team led by Henri Frankfort with Thorkild Jacobsen, Pinhas Delougaz, Gordon Loud, and Seton Lloyd.
 The expedition's field secretary was Mary Chubb.

 The primary focuses of the Chicago excavations were the palace and the attached temple (28 meters by 28 meters with 3 meter wide walls) of Su-Sin (termed by the excavators The Palace of the Rulers and The Gimilsin Temple respectively).
 The palace was built during the time of Ur III ruler Shugi and the Temple by governor Ituria to the deified Ur III ruler Su-Sin during his reign.
 The palace was partially destroyed during the reign of Bilalama but was eventually fully restored.
 The remaining excavation efforts were directed to the Abu Temple whose beginnings went back to the Early Dynastic I period and which had undergone a series of major changes over the centuries.
 A large Southern Building was discovered, believed to be from the time of Ipiq-Adad II, of which only the foundations remained.
 A number of private houses and a palace from the Akkadian period were also excavated.
 Much effort was also put into the search for E-sikil, temple of Tishpak, without success.
 In records written in Sumerian the temple is dedicated to Ninazu while those in Akkadian refer to Tishpak.

 Despite the length of time since the excavations at Tell Asmar, the work of examining and publishing the remaining finds from that dig continues to this day.

-These finds include, terracotta figurines, toys, necklaces, cylinder seals, and roughly 200 clay sealings and around 1,750 cuneiform tablets (about 1000 of which came from the palace).
+These finds include, terracotta figurines, toys, necklaces, cylinder seals, and roughly 200 clay sealings (about 85% container sealing and 15% door sealings) and around 1,750 cuneiform tablets (about 1000 of which came from the palace).
 Because only inexperienced laborers were available many of the tablets were damaged or broken during the excavation.
 A project to clean, bake, and catalog all the tablets did not occur until the 1970s.
 The tablets from the Akkadian period were published in 1961.
 While most of the Eshnunna tablets are of an administrative nature 58 are letters which are rare in this time period.
 The letters are written in an early form of the Old Babylonian dialect of the Akkadian language, termed "archaic Old Babylonian".
-They are roughly in two groups a) earlier primarily from the reigns of Bilalama, Nur-ahum and Kirikiri and b) later primarily from the reigns of Usur-awassu, Ur-Ninmar, and Ipiq-Adad I.
+They are roughly in two groups a) earlier primarily from the reigns of Bilalama, Nur-ahum and Kirikiri and b) later primarily from the reigns of Usur-awassu, Ur-Ninmar, and Ipiq-Adad I. A single tablet was in the Old Assyrian "Cappadician" dialect of Akkadian.

-In the late 1990s, Iraqi archaeologists worked at Tell Asmar.
-The results from that excavation have not yet been published.